-1. Copy and paste private key (find an email in you inbox with subject: "Your generated CSR and keys for domain ..." and sender: "firstname.lastname@example.org") to text editor and save it as a file named 'private.key'.
+1. Copy and paste the private key (find an email in your inbox with subject: "Your generated CSR and keys for domain ..." and sender: "email@example.com") to the text editor and save it as a file named 'private.key'.

-2. Extract P7B from certificate archive (stores certificate, intermediate certificate and root certificate), rename to p7b.p7b and put in the same folder where 'private.key' file is located
+2. Extract P7B from the certificate archive (stores certificate, intermediate certificate, and root certificate), rename it to p7b.p7b, and put it in the same folder where the 'private.key' file is located.

 openssl pkcs7 -print_certs -in p7b.p7b -out certificate.pem